Truss Analysis using the Direct Stiffness Method

 In order to solve for the internal axial force in each member, we return back to where it all began…recall equation 1,

-To be a little more precise, we can say that the force in the element between nodes ii and jj is given by,
+To be a little more precise, we can say that the force in the element between nodes and is given by,

-This requires us to convert our calculated global displacements at node ii and jj back into local displacements measured in the local element reference frame using our transformation matrix from above.
+This requires us to convert our calculated global displacements at node and back into local displacements measured in the local element reference frame using our transformation matrix from above.

 Using these displacements in equation 36, we obtain the axial force in element A,